 So, with that in mind, you need to overcome the reluctance that people may have in sharing personal data.
 Let people know why you're asking these questions and then be transparent with what you're going to use it for.

 Whatever the reason may be, let your respondents know.
 Also make sure to tell them whether their personal information will be identifiable.
 If you're worried about a low response rate, anonymity is a great way to encourage honest survey responses.

 Make sure to use up to date terminology.
 Gender, sexuality and race are loaded topics and if you're not up with the latest lingo, you risk offending people and having your surveys abandoned.
 Try always to include 'prefer not to say' and 'other' options as a simple way to be more inclusive.

 —Vlad Shvets, Growth Manager @ Paperform.

 Now we've covered just about everything you need to know about demographic questions let's get into the nitty gritty details.

-Under each entry we've included live Paperforms with question examples, as well as a few relevant survey templates that you can interact with.
+Under each entry we've included live question examples made with Paperform, as well as a few relevant survey templates that you can interact with.